-Deaths in care homes are up 81% since the start of the Covid-19 vaccination rollout.
+A Facebook post claims that deaths in care homes are up 81% since the Covid-19 vaccination rollout.

 It’s correct that care home deaths are up since the vaccination rollout started, but it is wrong to suggest that these are deaths caused by the vaccine.